Skip to content

 2. Disable unnecessary middleware: Only use what you need

-3. Use gin.New() instead of gin.Default() if you want manual middleware control
+3. Use gin.New() instead of gin.Default() for manual middleware control

-4. Connection pooling: Configure database connection pools properly
+4. Connection pooling: Configure database connection pools (see Database integration)

 5. Caching: Implement caching for frequently accessed data